CMonyL/Beginner_Repo/Iris-Dataset-Analysis.md

 ```

 ![](Iris-Dataset-Analysis_files/figure-gfm/scatterplot-1.png)<!-- -->
-The scatterplot matrix shows that the Sepal Length and Petal Length are
+\#\# Conclusion The scatterplot matrix shows that the Sepal Length and
-highly correlated.
-In other words, if the Sepal Length of the flower is
+Petal Length are highly correlated.
+In other words, if the Sepal Length
-long, we can expect the petal length to be long as well, and vice versa.
+of the flower is long, the petal length is expected to be long as well

-However, at times reading a scatterplot matrix can be difficult, as it
-is used to determine *rough* linear correlations.
+and vice versa.

 ``` r
 library(ggplot2)